AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor.md

 - Performance improvements for large files: Enhances responsiveness for large DITA files with support for undo/redo and dirty markers, ensuring reliable change tracking without performance degradation.
 - Modernized table authoring: Delivers a more intuitive table editing experience with drag‑and‑drop reordering, contextual toolbars, and bulk row or column insertion for faster and more accurate table management.
-- Enhanced Author view: Provides configurable visibility of XML comments and attributes directly in Author view, reducing the need to switch to Source view while working with structured content.
+- Enhanced Author mode: Provides configurable visibility of XML comments and attributes directly in Author mode, reducing the need to switch to Source view while working with structured content.
 - Advanced editing modes and tools: Introduces side‑by‑side Author and Source mode for topics and a quick insert menu, enabling faster structured authoring with minimal context switching.
 - UI and UX Refinements: Improves readability and visual comfort through a dark theme and richer default CSS in Author and Preview modes, delivering a more modern editing interface.
 - Centralized Editor settings: Offers a unified settings panel to personalize the authoring experience, including control over tags, attributes, XML comments, non‑breaking spaces, and quick insert menu in editor.